twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-11-to-nibbana-with-one-dhamma%zh.rst

 Its disenchantment and its ending will be sure to reach Nibbāna if you only contemplate feelings and discern impermanence.
 And then The Buddha said to the monks; “It is not a hero if you can conquer 100,000 enemies.
 It is a real hero that only you can conquer the kilesa enemy.”

 **Note:** There were some self-study western Buddhists rejected some meditation systems as invalid.
 According to them, they made this conclusion because it could not be found in the Pā i Nikāyas. ḷ If the Buddha had to teach everything in details and included everything, even 10 Pāḷi Nikāyas also not enough (we have 5 Nikāyas).
 These people should go and study all the wellestablished systems thoroughly with the Nikāyas is the right way to do.
 Here I am not saying that all systems you could find in media are authentic.
 I can give some examples, the Mahasi System and Saya Thet Gyi (U Ba Khin’s teacher) System s are well established for nearly a century now.
-There were many yogis who had benefited from it.
+There were many yogis who had benefited from it (e.g., Sayagyi S. N. Goenka).
 This talk here is good for reflection on already well-established systems.

 ------

-revised on 2021-03-15; cited from https://oba.org.tw/viewtopic.php?f=22&t=4241&p=36186#p36186 (posted on 2019-03-25)
+revised on 2021-03-26; cited from https://oba.org.tw/viewtopic.php?f=22&t=4241&p=36186#p36186 (posted on 2019-03-25)

 ------